balbyu/todo/README.md

-# Todo - a (private) Todo backend
+# Todo Server - A Private Todo Backend

-(･ิL_･ิ)
+A simple backend component for a Todo application.

+See [Todo-Client](https://github.com/balbyu/todo-client) for presentation component

+The goal of this project was to develop the backend portion of a todo application with a couple of friends, rather than following some tutorial.
+Things to note about this code vs. what you might find in tutorials:

+* Exclusively use ES6  with Async/Await
+* Seperation of Express API concerns from networking
+* Utilize Express Router to decouple routes
+* Use a transpiler (Babel) to allow current Javascript syntax
+* Use controllers to handle flow of information from the route to the database

 ## Setup

-### Server

 To run the Todo server, you will need PostgreSQL (we recommend using [Docker](https://hackernoon.com/dont-install-postgres-docker-pull-postgres-bee20e200198)) and the latest version of Node.js.
-If your local Postgres configuration differs from `server/config/default.toml`, you can maintain your own configuration file by creating a `dev.toml` in the same directory.
-All database connections will use `dev.toml` if present.

 1) Install the required dependencies of the root directory if you haven't already:
 ```bash